hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ```

-The above code gives us two rows, one containing the yet-to-be-implemented Player Search title bar and another row that will contain the results of whatever our Snippets submit.
+The above code gives us two rows, one containing the yet-to-be-implemented Tutorial Player Search title bar and another row that will contain the results of whatever our Snippets submit.

-### player_search Snippet
+### players_search Snippet

 This Snippet will be solely responsible for displaying the *gs-query* and passing on the query input to the next "processing" Snippet once the Submit button is pressed.

-*2.* Replace the existing code in the *player_search* Snippet with the following:
+*2.* Replace the existing code in the *players_search* Snippet with the following:

 ```
 <gs-form snippet="player_search_results" target="player__results">